 Ghost River Brewing is Memphis to its core starting with the very basic and essential of beer ingredients – water.
 The superior Memphis water was essential to owner Jerry Feinstone and his partners when they started the process of forming Ghost River Brewing in 2007.
 “Memphis water is like starting with a blank canvas,” Jerry says.
 “When we brew a beer, there’s nothing we have to take out of the water.
 Memphis is a unique beer brewing location because the water supply is very pure and clean.”

 Ghost River Brewing grew out of Bosco’s Restaurant, where Jerry first started brewing craft beer.
+You wouldn’t believe the number of minors who would come with a Washington fake ID just so they could their hands on some of the beer.
 The creation of Bosco’s Brewing Co. was monumental as it was the first craft brewery in all of Tennessee.
 With Bosco’s brewery well established, Jerry already had the equipment available for a small production brewery.
 He and his partners decided to start putting together a small plant with the capacity to produce 2,000 barrels a year, and Ghost River Brewing was born.
 Since 2008, they have expanded dramatically to produce 12,000 barrels a year, thanks in part to an expansion financed by Paragon.

 Ghost River prides itself in identifying as an American craft brewer, which means it has small-scale production, is independently owned and controlled, and utilizes traditional brewing ingredients.
 Craft brewers in America arose in the 1980s after beer laws that had existed since the repeal of Prohibition started to be revised allowing for new and different beer profiles across America.